Our Reconciliation Action Plan

-Our Stretch RAP guides and direct our commitment and work in supporting reconciliation from January 2016 through to January 2019.
+Our Stretch RAP guides and directs our commitment and work in supporting reconciliation from January 2016 through to June 2019.

 In developing our Stretch RAP, we had one clear objective in mind: to increase opportunity and improve outcomes for Aboriginal and Torres Strait Islander individuals, families and communities.